acifer/wikiconflict/README.md

 ### 2. Create required directory for saving intermediate and final outcome of analysis.

-Inside wikiconflict directory create the directory /data for storing all the results of analysis.
+Inside wikiconflict directory, create the directory `/data` for storing all the results of analysis.
-Inside /data create various subdirectories.
-Each of these subdirectories will store data at various stage of processing.
+Inside /data, create various subdirectories.
+Each of these subdirectories will store data at various stages of processing.
 1. /content
 2. /change objects
 3. /change_vector